 Transportation is very affordable in Puerto Vallarta.
 You don’t need a car to get around as the city is walkable, busses run everywhere, and Ubers are dirt cheap.

 The bus system is good in Puerto Vallarta.
-It can take you all over the city, and only cost 10 pesos (50 cents).
+It can take you all over the city and only costs 10 pesos (50 cents).
 There are also busses to nearby beach towns like Sayulita that only cost 2.50 USD.

-The busses run frequently – I’ve never waited more than 5 minutes for one.
+The buses run frequently – I’ve never waited more than 5 minutes for one.
 However, they can be crowded, and only some have AC.
-There are also water taxis that can take you to secluded beaches around Puerto Vallarta for about 5 USD.

-Uber’s and indrivers (a local car ride app) are so cheap.
+Uber and indrivers (a local car ride app) are cheap.
 I use Uber to get around at night, which costs me anywhere from 2.50 to 5 USD for a 15-minute ride depending on demand.

 A taxi will be about double that so I rarely use them.
-If you need to get a taxi, always remember to negotiate the price beforehand.
+If you need to get a cab, always remember to negotiate the price beforehand.